 Final § 45.14(b) requires all reporting counterparties to verify the accuracy and completeness of all swap data for all open swaps to which they are the reporting counterparty.
 Reporting counterparties comply with this provision by utilizing the relevant mechanism(s) to compare all swap data for each open swap for which it serves as the reporting counterparty maintained by the relevant swap data repository or repositories with all swap data contained in the reporting counterparty's internal books and records for each swap, to verify that there are no errors in the relevant swap data maintained by the swap data repository.
-Additionally, reporting counterparties must conform to each relevant swap data repository's verification policies and procedures created pursuant to final § 49.11.
-Final § 45.14(b)(5) requires each reporting counterparty to keep a log of each verification that it performs.
+Additionally, reporting counterparties must conform to each relevant swap data repository's verification policies and procedures created pursuant to final §49.11.
+Final

+§ 45.14(b)(5) requires each reporting counterparty to keep a log of each verification that it performs.
 The log must include all errors discovered during the verification and the corrections performed under § 45.14(a).

-estimates one notice annually, as the final requirements of § 45.14(a) may reveal more reporting errors to reporting counterparties that would then require corrections pursuant to final § 45.14(b).

 Compliance with § 45.14(b) constitutes a collection of information not currently included in collection 3038-0096, and therefore requires a revision of that collection.

-The Commission expects that compliance with § 45.14(b) will include: (1) a one-time hours burden to establish internal systems needed to perform their verification responsibilities, and (2) an ongoing hours burden to complete the verification process for each report provided by an SDR.
+The Commission expects that compliance with § 45.14(b) will include: (1) A one-time hours burden to establish internal systems needed to perform their verification responsibilities, and (2) an ongoing hours burden to complete the verification process for each report provided by an SDR.